green-fox-academy/Eszkis/Project/IAM_users_setup.md

 ### Set permissions
 In this site, you can assign permissions to the users 3 different way.
 #### Add user to group
+Select "Add user to group", by clicking in the button.
+This way you can add the user to an existing group, or create a new group.
+To select a group check the box next to it's name.
+If you are interested in the permissions, you can click on next to the group name to the under the  "Atteched policies"
+To create new group click on the "Create group" button.
+In the pop up window you have to give a name to the roup, and select the policies to the group.
+You can seach for a policy by write it's name in the search bar.
+You can add a policy by check the box next to the policy name in the left.
+After all needed policies added to the group, click on the "Create group" button.
+After clicking the pop up window will disappear.
+The new group will be in the group list, and can be selected.
 #### Copy permissions from existing user

 #### Attach existing policies directly